Research Interests

 "The private information in public debt contracts" (coauthored with Paul Demeré and Francesco Grossetti)

 Abstract: We examine whether the contractual terms and language used in loan agreements contain prediction-relevant information that can be useful to corporate stakeholders.
-In doing so, we also attempt to quantify and understand the private information gathered by lenders that shapes how loan agreements are written.
-Using natural language processing tech niques, we extract latent topics from the text of public loan contracts and document sig nificant variation in the content and structure of agreements across borrowers and lenders.
-We show that these topics and different contract terms are predictive of future borrower outcomes, such as bankruptcy, credit downgrades, performance, and investment, even af ter controlling for standard variables.
-However, we also find evidence that loan agreement topics are associated with future stock returns in the months following disclosure, suggest ing that it takes time for other corporate stakeholders to obtain this information or infer it from the loan agreement.
-In future analyses, we hope to expand to using out-of-sample analyses and further explore the conditions under which particular contract topics are more or less informative.
+In doing so, we also attempt to understand and quantify the private information gathered by lenders that shapes how loan agreements are written.
+Using natural language processing techniques, we extract latent topics from the text of public loan contracts and show that these topics and other loan terms are predictive of future borrower outcomes, such as borrower performance, investment, bankruptcy, and stock return volatility, incremental to standard prediction variables.
+However, we also find some evidence that loan agreement topics are associated with future stock returns and analyst forecast errors in the months following disclosure, suggesting that it takes time for other corporate stakeholders to obtain this information or infer it from the loan agreement.
 Our results indicate that loan contracts reflect private lender information that could be useful to other corporate stakeholders and highlight the richness of unstructured legal text in loan contracts.